JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/standardlibrary.md

 std(x)
 ```

-See official [documentation](https://docs.julialang.org/en/v1/stdlib/Statistics/) for more information.
-More statistics-related functions can be found in [StatsBase](https://juliastats.org/StatsBase.jl/stable/) package.
+See the official [documentation](https://docs.julialang.org/en/v1/stdlib/Statistics/) for more information.
+More statistics-related functions can be found in the [StatsBase](https://juliastats.org/StatsBase.jl/stable/) package.
 This package provides functions for computing scalar statistics, high-order moment computation, counting, ranking, covariances, sampling, and empirical density estimation.
+This course dedicates one lecture to [statisctics](@ref statistics).

 ## LinearAlgebra

-Another package that should be mentioned is the [LinearAlgebra](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/) package, which provides a native implementation of many common and useful linear algebra operations.
-The package provides functions for computing matrix determinant, inversion, norm or eigenvalues, and eigenvectors
+Another package worth mentioning is the [LinearAlgebra](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/) package, which provides a native implementation of many linear algebra operations.
+The package provides functions for computing matrix determinant, inversion, norm, eigenvalues, or eigenvectors.

 ```@repl lingebra
 using LinearAlgebra